Aeroluna/LunaCoopMod/README.md

 Friendly units shouldn't be dying anyways, so why not get some value when it happens?

+- Buffed Alarak's Deadly Charge ability to hit cloaked units.

+Not sure why this was nerfed to not hit invisible units at some point.

+- Buffed Alarak's Lightning Surge to also proc when Supplicants are sacrificed by Ascendants.

+Seems weird there isn't a way to get Lightning Surge without killing Alarak.

 - Buffed Havoc's Force Field ability to no longer be shattered by massive units.
 - Buffed Havoc's Force Field ability to start with 3 charges.
 - Renamed Havoc's Force Field ability into Subjugation Field.